NielsLeenheer/WebUSBReceiptPrinter/README.md

 -   `serialNumber`<br>
     The serial number of the receipt printer.
 To be used to reconnect to the printer at a later time.
 -   `language`<br>
     Language of the printer, which can be either `esc-pos` or `star-prnt`.
-This can be used as an option for `ThermalPrinterEncoder` to encode in the correct language for the printer.
+This can be used as an option for `ReceiptPrinterEncoder` to encode in the correct language for the printer.
 -   `codepageMapping`<br>
-    Code page mapping of the printer, which can be used as an option for `ThermalPrinterEncoder` to map non-ascii characters to the correct codepage supported by the printer.
+    Code page mapping of the printer, which can be used as an option for `ReceiptPrinterEncoder` to map non-ascii characters to the correct codepage supported by the printer.

 ## Commands